 The History of iPhemeris

-It took a while to wade through, particularly because scientists are absolutely the worst programmers.
-Being a professional coder, I find they use all kinds of now discredited coding practices and hacks and just loads of icky stuff that makes any professional programmer (which I have been all my working life) run away in horror... makes one wonder how we ever made it to the moon alive, yikes!
+It took a while to wade through, particularly because scientists are absolutely the worst programmers (being a professional software developer, I find they use all kinds of now discredited coding practices and hacks and generally create a software developers nightmare) and produce software that makes programmers like me run away in horror… It makes one wonder how we ever made it to the moon alive, yikes!

 Regardless, I ended up writing all my own routines using algorithms from the above books and studying the principles and building a small, fast, C library to do all the hard-core ephemeris math required to work with the JPL Ephemeris files.
 The first iPhone was powerful, but one still had to be sensitive to memory consumption and speed of floating point calculations.
 So I spent time optimizing, figuring that good design would only help me later.

 One thing led to another and after about 6 months of lots of evenings, weekends and late night work (iPhemeris is not my day job) I had what turned out to be the very first tool for Astrologers on iPhone… and in my humble opinion, still the best 🙂 And it has continued to grow and be improved and developed into what is now probably the most complete, powerful Astrology App available for iPhone and Mac.

 You can read more about my iPhone Astrology exploits on the iPhemeris blog elsewhere on this site….
 Happy Astrology / Horoscope charting!